Updated: July 22, 2022 by Jennifer Munsell

 After your bearded dragon has eaten, they will most likely go and sit under their basking light.
 This is so their body warms up enough to fully digest their meal.
 Bearded dragons need to be fairly hot to digest food.

-For a more in-depth look at gaping, check out our dedicated article on why bearded dragons open their mouths.
+For a more in-depth look at gaping (open-mouthed breathing), check out our dedicated article on why bearded dragons open their mouths.

-Digestion also takes effort.
+The digestive process also takes a lot of effort.
 This can lead to an increased heart rate, which will also increase your bearded dragon’s depth of breathing.

 Your bearded dragon will breathe especially heavily if they are struggling to digest pieces of food that are too big.
 It is important to always cut your bearded dragon’s food to no larger than the space between their eyes.

-If your bearded dragon is breathing heavily because of digestion, they will start breathing normally again fairly shortly, so there is no cause for alarm unless the heavy breathing continues for especially long periods of time (which could indicate digestive impaction and require a trip to the vet).
+If your bearded dragon is breathing heavily because of digestion, they will start breathing normally again fairly shortly, so there is no cause for alarm unless the heavy breathing continues for more than 24 hours.

 2. Breathing Heavily Due to Exercise